 Due to the severe and potentially life-threatening withdrawal symptoms of Xanax withdrawal, it is advisable to undergo detoxification at an inpatient detox.
 Detoxification only involves helping the individual cope with the withdrawal symptoms.
 Treatment at a rehab must be sought to address the psychological issues underlying the addiction to Xanax.

-If you or a loved one are addicted to benzodiazepines like Xanax, The Recovery Village Palm Beach can help.
-The Recovery Village Palm Beach provides quality care and treatment for substance use disorders delivered by experienced and accredited medical professionals.
+If you or a loved one are addicted to benzodiazepines like Xanax, The Recovery Village Palm Beach at Baptist Health can help.
+The Recovery Village Palm Beach at Baptist Health provides quality care and treatment for substance use disorders delivered by experienced and accredited medical professionals.
 Call us today to explore treatment options and find the help you deserve.

 George, Tobin T.; Tripp, Jayson.
 “Alprazolam.”
 NCBI Bookshelf, Updated March 3, 2019.
 Accessed September 21, 2019.